 All non-employee directors are paid a \$25,000 annual fee in semi-annual payments.
 In addition, once every five years, on the date of the annual meeting of stockholders at which a director is elected or re-elected (every 5 years), that director receives stock options to acquire, subject to vesting as described below, 46,875 shares of the Company's common stock, with an exercise price equal to the market price on the date of the grant.
-Stock options to acquire 9,375 shares become exercisable on the date of the original grant, and options to acquire an additional 9,375 shares become exercisable on the date of grant if and to the extent that the non-employee director is still a director on each such vesting date.
+Stock options to acquire 9,375 shares become exercisable on the date of the original grant, and options to acquire an additional 9,375 shares become exercisable on the date of each of the four succeeding anniversaries of the date of grant if and to the extent that the non-employee director is still a director on each such vesting date.
 These options grants also are described in note 2 below.
-The non-employee directors are paid \$1,000 for each board of directors' meeting attended, and paid \$500 for each telephonic board of directors meeting.
+The non-employee board chair is paid a monthly fee of \$4,167.
+The audit committee chair is paid an annual fee of \$2,500, paid semi-annually.
+In addition, the non-employee directors are paid \$1,000 for each board of directors' meeting attended, and paid \$500 for each telephonic board of directors meeting.
 The non-employee directors who are members of a committee of the board of directors are paid \$500 for each committee meeting attended, or \$750 for each committee meeting attended if that non-employee director is the committee chair.
 Directors also may be paid for serving on ad hoc committees of the Board.